How to grow roses

 The best time to transplant a rose is when it’s dormant, between November and February.
 Choose a time when the ground isn’t frozen.
 Prepare the planting hole before digging up your rose, adding some organic matter to the bottom.

-Prune your rose first, cutting it back to around 35-40cm.
+Prune your rose first, cutting it back to around 35-40cm, or lower if necessary.
 Dig around it, then use a fork to gently lever out the rose.
-Replant it immediately into its new hole, filling in around it with compost.
+Replant it immediately into its new hole, firm in with your heel and water well.

 Festive subscription offer